sormy/docker-oldie/README.md

 The process should take around 45-60 mins.

+Two things to build the image:

-Put Windows XP installation ISO file into `files` directory.
+- Copy previosly legally obtained Windows XP installation ISO into `files` directory.
+- Pass previosly legally obtained Windows XP product key as `PRODUCT_KEY` environment variable to local build shell script.

 These dependencies need to be installed to build on macOS host: